Hugo Koblet: Personal life

 Koblet married a 22-year-old model, Sonja Buhl, in 1953.
 They spent their honeymoon in Spain and bought a villa at Forch, overlooking the lake at Zürich.
 Pirelli and Alfa-Romeo employed him in South America but the couple returned, Koblet disappointed and confused.
 The marriage began to break up.
 His confusion included forgetting that he had signed a contract for 7 million lire for a comb to be made in his name in Italy.
 He and Sonja parted and Koblet moved alone into a studio apartment alongside a garage he opened near the Oerlikon velodrome.

-He asked Sonja for a reconciliation in 1964 but she refused.
+He asked Buhl for a reconciliation in 1964 but she refused.
 It was later that year that he died.
-Sonja refused her husband's inheritance rather than take on his debts.
+Buhl refused her husband's inheritance rather than take on his debts.